lups-ufpel/PampaSim/quirks.md

 figured out a good way to do plugins with [classgraph](https://github.com/classgraph/classgraph) it should be able to autodetect classes implementing some interface (like specific entities' interfaces) just a matter of writing a good query

+tried registering and immediately calling process observer callbacks inside the pampasim view model's constructor, but that broke some assumption the mvvm framework holds (i don't know which) so we can't load a spec inside the constructor. \shrug that functionality is behind the already present "load scene" button